IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 6.5 You shall indemnify Us against any losses, damages, costs (including legal and other professional fees) and expenses incurred by or awarded against Us as a result of Your breach of this Agreement or any negligent or wrongful act arising from this Agreement and committed by You or Your officers, employees, contractors, consultants or agents.

-6.7 If any of Our staff work on Your premises, You will ensure that they are provided with suitable and safe office accommodation, suitable services (including telephone, facsimile and photocopying facilities) and any computing and ancillary facilities, and use free of charge such items, third party software, facilities and services (if any) as may be required to perform the Services.
+6.7 If any of Our staff work on Your premises, You will ensure that they are provided with suitable and safe office accommodation, suitable services (including telephone, facsimile and photocopying facilities) and any computing and ancillary facilities, and the use free of charge of such items, third party software, facilities and services (if any) as may be required to perform the Services.

 6.8 In the event the Service is suspended due to an act or omission by You, We reserve the right to charge You a reconnection fee prior to resuming provision of the Service.
 Your failure to provide and maintain the Equipment shall not relieve You of Your obligation to pay Charges hereunder.
-We reserve the right to refuse to provide any Services to You if in Our sole reasonable opinion You are abusive to Our staff or are in breach of this Agreement.
+We reserve the right to suspend or refuse to provide any Services to You if in Our sole reasonable opinion You are abusive to Our staff or are in breach of this Agreement.

 6.9 You will indemnify and keep Us (and any of Our Group Companies) indemnified against any loss, damage, claim or expense arising out of (i) the physical injury of or death of any of Our consultants, employees, agents or authorised representatives arising by reason of defective equipment supplied by You, Your failure to provide a safe place of work or otherwise by reason of any negligent act or default on Your part or Your employees, agents or authorised representatives or (ii) Your failure to comply with the terms and conditions governing the use of any Third Party Software.